Some Frequently Asked Questions about BBWAA voting:

 Who tabulates the votes?

 O’Connell, with the assistance of a representative from the accounting firm of Ernst & Young.
-The results are announced in early January.
+The results are announced in January.

 How many votes are required for induction?